mattvh/Jekyll-to-Ghost/README.md

 1. Run `jekyll build`.
 2. There should now be a `ghost_export.json` file in the `_site` directory.
 3. Follow the Ghost guide [here](https://docs.ghost.org/api/migration/#converting-html) to convert the HTML block into **Mobiledoc** (this is what the new Ghost blog accepts).
-    * Core comment: `migrate json html /path/to/your/import.json` -> this line will generate a new JSON file with Mobiledoc entries added.
+    * Core command: `migrate json html /path/to/your/import.json` -> this line will generate a new JSON file with Mobiledoc entries added.
 4. Download the JSON file, (optional) edit the `users` section, and import it through the Ghost Lab tab.

 Right now the script is able to automatically extract authors information stored under the `_data` folder. **Please ensure that your xml/csv filename is "authors", otherwise the code needs to be changed so that the auto extraction function would work.** For posts that have no author information (or the site has NOT configured any author), the script will add a user named `default`.
 It is strongly encouraged that you change the default user information.

-Starting from line 193 (or search `default_author`):
+Starting from line 193 of `jekylltoghost.rb` (or search `default_author`):

 ```
 default_author = {